Purchase Returns and Allowances: Definition

-- The total of purchases returns and allowances journal is posted as debit to accounts payable account and as credit to purchases returns and allowances account in the general ledger.
+- The total of the purchase returns and allowances journal is posted as a debit to accounts payable account and as a credit to the purchase returns and allowances account in the general ledger.

-- Record the above transactions in purchases journal and purchases returned and allowances journal.
+- Record the above transactions in the purchases journal and purchase returns and allowances journal.

-- Post entries to accounts payable subsidiary ledger and general ledger.
+- Post entries to the accounts payable subsidiary ledger and general ledger.